spaceluke/spaceluke/README.md

 - 🤪 A third-year student majoring in CS at Fuzhou University
 - 😺 Keen to contribute to open source communities
 - 📫 How to reach me: lukewei0125@foxmail.com
-- 🌱 I’m currently learning distributed systems, operating systems
-- 📦 Used to be a Java R&D intern at Meiya Pico
 - 🤖👍 Apex Legend Ranked Season 14 Master